 When first approaching your dog’s mouth, whether they are puppies or full-grown dogs it’s important not to launch into brushing with a passion.
 Start slowly, this is the best way to introduce brushing.

-2. Let your pet lick the Petosan poultry-flavored toothpaste off your fingertip for a week or so.
+- Let your pet lick the Petosan poultry-flavored toothpaste off your fingertip for a week or so.
 It’s important to use a toothpaste designed for pets, as human toothpaste can contain ingredients that are toxic to animals.
+Inspect the mouth for any sores or abnormalities and if all ok, let your dog get used to having its moth handled.

-4. Use the microfiber brush to brush one tooth at a time.
-Then move on to brushing small sections at a time.
+- Use the microfiber brush to gently clean one tooth at a time.
+Then move on to cleaning small sections at a time.
 When your dog has mastered this, you can move on to using a double-headed Petosan toothbrush.

 Tooth brushing doesn’t have to be a chore.
 It can be a fun and healthy experience for both of you.
 Use the above steps to introduce brushing into your dog's daily routine.